psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 # Sir Gawain and the Carle of Carlisle

 A story I came across by chance whilst I was looking for Arthurian tales, but it also hit the "giant" requirement that was also on a list of tale topics I needed to find stories for.
-I don't recall ever having heard this tale told before, although I do remember a couple of years 15-20 years or so ago whn Arthurian tales were very popular whenever we went to a storytelling event.
+I don't recall ever having heard this tale told before, although I do remember a couple of years 15-20 years or so ago when Arthurian tales were very popular whenever we went to a storytelling event.

 Telling this tale without some adaptation may cause some tricky moments when it comes to the scenes featuring the Carle's wife an daughter...